 Create a conservation legacy through the donation of land...

-HAT gratefully accepts fee simple donations of properties for the permanent protection of natural values.
-If you have a parcel of land that is in the Capital Regional District and has natural ecosystems, and you are interested in donating it, please contact us.
-There are many ways to donate property, while still meeting your financial and lifestyle needs.
-In addition to leaving a legacy that benefit nature forever, there are potential tax benefits to you or your estate.
-For instance properties with significant ecological value may be eligible for tax receipt through the Federal Government's Ecological Gifts Program.
+There are many ways to donate property while still meeting your financial and lifestyle needs.
+In addition to leaving a legacy that benefits nature forever, there are potential tax benefits to you or your estate.
+For instance, properties with significant ecological value may be eligible for a tax receipt through the Federal Government's Ecological Gifts Program.
 In all cases, you should seek independant financial advice.

 The simplest form of land donation is a straight transfer of title.
-In most cases, you or your estate will be eligible for a tax-receipt for the value of the land as appraised by an an independent AACI-certified appraiser.
+In most cases, you or your estate will be eligible for a tax-receipt for the value of the land as appraised by an independent AACI-certified appraiser (Accredited Appraiser Canadian Institue).

 If you wish to donate land, but also wish to live on the property or retain use of the property, a life estate may be an option for you.
 If eligible for a tax-receipt, the value of the donation would be determined by an independent appraisal of the property, and an actuary would determine the value of the life estate.
 The final tax receipt would be the appraised value of the land minus the appraised value of the life estate.